-Justice Department set to sue to block AT&T-Time Warner deal
+Justice Department sues to block AT&T-Time Warner deal

-The Justice Department is set to file a lawsuit to block AT&T's takeover of Time Warner, the parent company of CNN, a source familiar with the matter says.
+The Justice Department has filed a lawsuit to block AT&T's takeover of Time Warner, the parent company of CNN.

-The lawsuit is an unusual challenge to the $85 billion deal, which was announced by the two companies more than a year ago.
+The lawsuit, filed in federal court on Monday afternoon, is an unusual challenge to the $85 billion deal, which was announced by the two companies more than a year ago.
+AT&T says it will fight the case in court.

+In the suit, the DOJ says the deal violates antitrust law because AT&T would likely "use its control of Time Warner's popular programming as a weapon to harm competition."

+The government alleges that the deal "would result in fewer innovative offerings and higher bills for American families."

 AT&T has been preparing for a potential legal challenge.
+It immediately disputed the government's claims on Monday.

+David R. McAtee II, AT&T's general counsel, said in a statement: "Today's DOJ lawsuit is a radical and inexplicable departure from decades of antitrust precedent.
+Vertical mergers like this one are routinely approved because they benefit consumers without removing any competitor from the market.
+We see no legitimate reason for our merger to be treated differently."

 AT&T CEO Randall Stephenson said two weeks ago that if the DOJ sued, the company would seek an expedited hearing.

 If AT&T (T, Tech30) prevails in court, it will be able to go ahead with the acquisition.
 Some experts believe the case could be resolved in a matter of months.
 But a lengthy, drawn-out court battle could cause AT&T and Time Warner (TWX) to give up on the deal.